HackYourFuture/curriculum/brainstorm-17May2017.md

     + There is an [Alumni Wiki](https://github.com/HackYourFuture/alumni/wiki) that tells you step by step how to land your first developer job (optimize your CV, how to prepare for an interview etc.).
     + We've had two Masterclasses/Alumni sessions (Security event and the Datastrcutures class that is going on now) since the last meeting.
     + For the last few months Erol and Natan have been working with some of the Alumni on the [Generala App](https://github.com/HackYourFuture/generala).
 An project that Alumni (with or without a job) can join to improve their skill set.
+    + We've done (tech)interview training with Martijn, Tim and Walla to prepare our students before they go into actual interviews (we still need to evaluate this with the students who did this).
     + Feedback after every module from students on quality of teaching/module content

 ### Future work